Kyngeston Court Warminster (Anchor Hanover)

 A career with Anchor housing is all about providing older people with independence and security within a happy community.
 We offer retirement properties at over 1,500 locations across the country and manage 54,000 homes for the over-55s.

 At the heart of every Anchor retirement housing community are great people making sure that everything runs smoothly.
-Our ambition is to create homes where everyone can love living in later life.
+Our ambition is to create homes of mixed tenure where everyone can love living in later life, you will need to be proactive in developing links with the wider community for the benefit of our residents.
 If you share that passion and commitment, Anchor is the best place to build your career.

 Variety is the spice of life

-Working with different individuals every day, an estate/scheme manager job is incredibly varied, and no two days are the same.
+Working with different individuals every day, a location manager’s job is incredibly varied, and no two days are the same.
 We connect with our communities in different ways and when you join the housing team you’ll need a good balance of heart and head to manage property matters and relationships with your residents.
 You’ll be responsible for:

 - Managing properties and supporting residents to be able to live independent lives